chadwickbureau/chadwick/doc/cwevent.rst

 For substitutions during a plate appearance, :ref:`cwsub <cwtools.cwsub>` reports the count, pitch sequence, and cumulative pitch-type counts at the point of the substitution.
+Its ``BALLS_CT`` and ``STRIKES_CT`` fields report zero for an unknown count, following the same convention as :program:`cwevent`, and its own ``COUNT_TX`` field likewise reports the count verbatim so that an unknown count can be distinguished from a genuine 0-0.

 .. _cwtools.cwevent.pitchcounts: